Our Quadruple Bottom Line

 Clear Sky and Grasslands

 Grasslands have some of the highest biodiversity in Canada and are particularly threatened in the region surrounding Clear Sky.

 Our founding teacher Catherine Pawasarat spearheaded projects on-site to restore grassland areas that were degraded by poor management.
-These projects as an opportunity to live generously.
+These projects provide an opportunity to live generously.

 “We recognize that the health of a human community depends on the health of the ecosystem.

 – Catherine Pawasarat Sensei

 Our Green Building